 The law provides for the right to a fair and public trial, without undue delay, and an independent judiciary generally enforced this right.
 The law provides for the presumption of innocence and requires authorities to inform defendants promptly and in detail of the charges against them.
 Defendants have the right to be present and to consult with an attorney during every stage of the investigation.
 Indigent defendants have the right to an attorney provided at public expense.
 A single judge presides over trials.
 Defendants have the right to adequate time to prepare a defense.
 Free language interpretation is provided throughout the legal process.
 Defendants may question witnesses against them, and present witnesses and evidence on their behalf.

 Authorities may not compel defendants to testify or to confess guilt.
 Defendants have the right to two levels of appeal.
-The law extends these rights to all persons.

 Political Prisoners and Detainees